ESCAPE-NET: European Network for Sudden Cardiac Arrest

-The project is running from 2017-2021 and was awarded a €10 million Horizon 2020 grant.
+The project is running from 2017 to 2022 and was awarded a €10 million EU-Horizon 2020 grant.
 Catalyze is a partner in this project.
-Responsibilities include securing the future of the database of European Cohorts, in addition to providing project management for the day-to-day management of the project; and the management and maintenance of communication and dissemination activities.
+Its responsibilities include helping to design a strategy to secure the future of the joint database that was built during the ESCAPE-NET project, in addition to providing project management for the day-to-day management of the project; and the management and maintenance of communication and dissemination activities.

 Visit the ESCAPE_NET website